roblesch/roulette/Readme.md

 https://github.com/mitsuba-renderer/mitsuba3

 Benedikt Bitterli's [Tungsten Renderer](https://github.com/tunabrain/tungsten) is the foundation for this project's implementation of path tracing.
-His implementation of forward path tracing is reused here directly where possible.
+His implementations of forward path tracing and geometric primitives are used with some modification.

-Alexander Rath's implementation of ADRRS and EARS is used as provided [in his repository](https://github.com/irath96/ears).
+Alexander Rath's [implementation of ADRRS and EARS](https://github.com/irath96/ears) is used as provided.